 For the purpose of the development charge calculations for transit, the "planned level of service" is considered to be the Regional Council-approved 10-year capital plan (2017 capital budget).
 Through its approval of the program, Council has indicated that it intends to ensure that the increase in need for transit service will be met by the transit network defined in the 2016 Transportation Master Plan and YRT/Viva's service guidelines within the YRT/Viva 2016-2020 Strategic Plan as adopted by Regional Council.
 Service guidelines define how new services are designed, and how existing transit routes are evaluated for service adjustments.
 They are applied in tandem with route performance measures.
-For Mobility Plus specialized transportation service standards, all policies meet or exceed the standards and requirements outlined in the Accessibility for Ontarians with Disabilities Act (AODA), and the Integrated Accessibility Standards Regulation, Ontario Regulation 191/11 (O.Reg.191/11).
+For Mobility Plus specialized transportation service standards, all policies meet or exceed the standards and requirements outlined in the Accessibility Standards Regulation, Ontario Regulation 191/11 (O.Reg.191/11).
 The service guidelines include: